Serotonin transporter

-The serotonin transporter (SERT or 5-HTT) also known as the sodium-dependent serotonin transporter and Solute Carrier family 6 member 4 is a protein that in humans is encoded by the SLC6A4 gene.
+The serotonin transporter (SERT or 5-HTT), also known as the sodium-dependent serotonin transporter and solute carrier family 6 member 4, is a protein that in humans is encoded by the SLC6A4 gene.
 SERT is a type of monoamine transporter protein that transports the neurotransmitter serotonin from the synaptic cleft back to the presynaptic neuron, in a process known as serotonin reuptake.

 This transport of serotonin by the SERT protein terminates the action of serotonin and recycles it in a sodium-dependent manner.
 Many antidepressant medications of the SSRI and tricyclic antidepressant classes work by binding to SERT and thus reducing serotonin reuptake.
 It is a member of the sodium:neurotransmitter symporter family.
-A repeat length polymorphism in the promoter of this gene has been shown to affect the rate of serotonin uptake and may play a role in sudden infant death syndrome, aggressive behavior in Alzheimer disease patients, post-traumatic stress disorder and depression-susceptibility in people experiencing emotional trauma.
+A repeat length polymorphism in the promoter of this gene has been shown to affect the rate of serotonin uptake and may play a role in sudden infant death syndrome, aggressive behavior in Alzheimer's disease patients, post-traumatic stress disorder and depression-susceptibility in people experiencing emotional trauma.